zh-betina/zh-betina-UDACITY---NLP-tool/README.md

-# UDACITY---NLP-tool
+# NLP-tool
-(**News Article Evaluation- NLP tool**)
+(News Article Evaluation- NLP tool)

+Used: Node.js, JavaScript, HTML, npm, babel, Jest, REST API communication, Express.js, Webpack4, Aylien API<br>
+**NOT AVAILABLE FOR LIVE PREVIEW DUE TO THE TRIAL ACCESS TO THE NLP API EXPIRATION**<br>
-!Important: the API used in this project is a 14-day free trial version.
-After the period of 14 days the main functionality of the tool will expire and therefore not work properly.
+**Important: the API used in this project is a 14-day free trial version.
+After the period of 14 days the main functionality of the tool will expire and therefore not work properly.**

-### NOT UPDATED: Available live deployment here: https://res-review-nlp.herokuapp.com/

 ## About project: